Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Critical quench from

 Indeed, the asymptotic structure factors yield the equilibrium power laws $S(q) \sim q^{-1.80}$ for the TDGL model and $S(q) \sim q^{-1.75}$ for Glauber dynamics, close to the theoretical expectation, $S_{\rm theor}(q) \sim q^{-(2\alpha+2)} = q^{-1.75}$.
-Deviations for the continuum model possibly result from discretization effects.
+Deviations for the continuum model result from finite-size effects, since the source originates at the longest length scales.
 Figure \ref{fig:DSA_t0} shows the best collapse of the full data from Fig.\ \ref{fig:Sq_t0}, obtained for $\alpha\approx -1/8$ and $z\approx 2.19$, now very close to theoretical predictions and indeed, fully consistent with FV dynamic scaling.
 Some slight deviations may be noted at intermediate length scales, suggesting crossover behavior.

 As a consistency check, the dynamic exponent value is also measured through the time power spectrum method, and again turns out to be consistent with DRG predictions, see Fig.\ \ref{fig:Omega_t0}.
-Our results agree with those already obtained in Ref.\ \cite{Kent}, yielding $\mu \approx 1.805\Rightarrow z\approx 2.17$ for the TDGL model and $\mu \approx 1.80\Rightarrow z\approx 2.19$ for Glauber dynamics, confirming sub-diffusive dynamics, as $z>2$.
+Our results agree quantitatively with those already obtained in Ref.\ \cite{Kent} $(z=2.16-2.19)$, yielding $\mu \approx 1.805\Rightarrow z\approx 2.17$ for the TDGL model and $\mu \approx 1.80\Rightarrow z\approx 2.19$ for Glauber dynamics, confirming sub-diffusive dynamics, as $z>2$.

 We close this section with an analysis of the fluctuation PDF.
 A detailed analysis is only provided for the TDGL model, since the dynamical variables in the Glauber dynamics system can only take the values $\sigma_i =\pm 1$, and the results just shown on $W(t)$ and $S(q,t)$ already confirm the same universality class.
 Since the quench from $T=0$ displays a single growth regime, its dynamics are characterized by a single PDF, shown in Fig.\ \ref{fig:PDF_GL_t0}.
 This PDF is asymmetric, being biased in the direction implied by the initial configuration of the local magnetization field, $\phi(\mathbf{r},t=0)=+1$.
 The PDF obtained has a non-trivial shape, characterized by three distinct behaviors, which are best identified in log-scale representation.
 The left tail decays similar to a Gaussian distribution.
 Its transition to the most frequent fluctuation amplitude is given by an exponential function, rendering linear behavior in log-scale.
 Finally, the right tail decays faster than the Gaussian distribution, approximately as an stretched exponential $P(\mathcal{X})\propto e^{-\mathcal{X}^4}$.